SamuelYang242/FlightPath/README.md

 ## Research Topics

-* Unit Testing
+* Client-side javascript modules and libraries (leaflet, chartjs)

   * What is it?
-Unit tests ensure specific, isolated parts of code are running s they should.
+Libraries to generate visuals for the website to display

   * Why use it?
-It allows for efficient and thorough testing, making sure everything works as it is supposed to, even under abnormal circumstances.
+Display data to the user in an interactive way

+  * Possible Candidates: leaflet, chartjs

+  * Points: 4

+* Server-side javascript modules and libraries (passportjs)

+  * What is it?
+Middleware for authentication with Node.js

+  * Why use it?
+Create more robust login and authentication systems

-  * Possible Candidates: Jasmine, Mocha
+  * Possible Candidates: Passportjs with LocalStrategy(ies)

-  * Points: 3
+  * Points: 4

 * External API Integration

   * What is it?
 APIs provide the ability to integrate third-party resources into an application.

   * Why use it?
-Allows users to view live airport weather information as well as see flight history on a map
+Allows users to view live airport weather information

-  * Possible Candidates: aviationweater.gov API, leafletjs API.
+  * Possible Candidates: aviationweater.gov API

-  * Points: 6 (leaflet API specifically seems to involve a solid amount of code that I don't understand yet)
+  * Points: 3

-9 points total out of 8 required points
+11 points total out of 10 required points

 ## [Link to Initial Main Project File](./src/app.mjs)